amansgz/css-interior-consultant/README.md

 ## The challenge

-User story: I can see a page following the given design
+- User story: I can see a page following the given design
+- User story: On mobile, I can see a collapsed navigation
+- User story: On mobile, when I select the hamburger menu, I can see a navigation

 ## Built With